abcdaaaaaaaaa/MQDataScience/DataScience/4D_Curve/beforeadme.txt

 If the sensor you are working with is not listed, please check the list of "Model Gases".
 (ModelCurve.py)

-NOTE: If you are going to use this system "only" for ppm reading and estimating in a python project: you can use readppm.py (Does not include create 4d curve html file).
+NOTE: If you are going to use this system "only" for ppm reading and predicting in a python project: you can use readppm.py (Does not include create 4d curve html file).